Intersectional Pride Month Marketing

 Group of diverse individuals walking in a parade with rainbow flags

-In previous pride months, we’ve talked about year-round allyship and how every person — lesbian, gay, trans, non-binary, allies, and everyone in-between — has varying opinions about Pride Month Marketing (and rainbow products).
-For this year’s celebration, we want to call out the relationship between marketing and intersectionality — the notion that our unique, individual experiences regarding discrimination and oppression shapes our livelihoods, mindsets and worldviews.
-Intersectionality runs the gamut from race, ethnicity, gender and sexual orientation to physical ability, socioeconomic status and even education.
+We’ve already discussed year-round allyship and how every person—lesbian, gay, trans, non-binary, allies, and everyone in between—has varying opinions about Pride Month marketing and rainbow products.
+Now, we want to highlight the relationship between marketing and intersectionality—the notion that our unique, individual experiences of discrimination and oppression shape our livelihoods, mindsets, and worldviews.
+Intersectionality encompasses a wide range of factors, including race, ethnicity, gender, sexual orientation, physical ability, socioeconomic status, and education.

 Here’s the big question: how can we, as marketers, ethically address intersectionality in our Pride Month campaigning?
 Let’s dive in.